 Insight.
 Theory.
 Results.

-One of the outstanding strengths of the Honors Program is the opportunity to work one-on-one with a faculty mentor to develop an Honors Thesis or Research Project.
+One of the outstanding benefits of the Honors Program is the opportunity to work one-on-one with a faculty mentor to develop an honors thesis or research project.

 *Abstracts from two theses:

 Habeas Corpus: Its Current Relevance to the War on Terrorism and the Guantánamo Bay Detainees